Historic Synagogues and Jewish Cemeteries in Norfolk and Portsmouth, Virginia

 Mikro Kodesh cemetery Norfolk VA

-7. Bnai Israel/United Orthodox Synagogue 463 Spotswood Ave, Norfolk, VA 23517.
-The building is easy to find.
-It is an active orthodox synagogue.
-The building was originally the United Orthodox synagogue which was a merge of the Twentieth Street Synagogue and K’hal Chasidim from downtown.
-Although many rooms have been added and the synagogue campus has been expanded, the main sanctuary is the original United Orthodox building.
-The cornerstone reads "United Orthodox Synagogue 1946".
-See more on the synagogue's website.
+The building is easy to find and is an active Orthodox synagogue.
+The building was originally the United Orthodox Synagogue, which was a merger of the Twentieth Street Synagogue and K'hal Chasidim from downtown.
+Although many rooms have been added and the synagogue campus has expanded, the main sanctuary is the original United Orthodox building.
+The cornerstone reads "United Orthodox Synagogue 1946."
+See more on Bnai Israel's history page.

 bnai israel synagogue Norfolk VA